SQream/sqream_docs/reference/cli/sqream_sql.rst

 SQream DB comes with a built-in client for executing SQL statements either interactively or from the command-line.

 This page serves as a reference for the options and parameters.
-Learn more about using SQream DB SQL with the CLI by visiting the :ref:`tutorial page SQream SQL Client <first_steps>`.
+Learn more about using SQream DB SQL with the CLI by visiting the :ref:`first_steps` tutorial.

 .. contents:: In this topic:
    :local: